-When using the Dominion KX II remotely, at first glance, the interface may seem similar to remote control software such as pcAnywhere, Windows Terminal Services/Remote Desktop, VNC, and so forth.
-However, because the Dominion KX II is not software but a hardware solution, it's much more powerful.
+When using the Dominion KX II remotely, the interface, at first glance, may seem similar to remote control software such as pcAnywhere, Windows Terminal Services/Remote Desktop, VNC, and so forth.
+However, because the Dominion KX II is not a software but a hardware solution, it's much more powerful.
 Specifically:

-- State-Independent/Agentless The Dominion KX II does not require the managed server OS to be up and running, nor does it require any special software to be installed on the managed server. - Out-of-Band Even if the managed server's own network connection is unavailable, it can still be managed through the Dominion KX II. - BIOS-Level Access Even if the server is hung at boot up, requires booting to safe mode, or requires system BIOS parameters to be altered, the Dominion KX II still works flawlessly to enable these configurations to be made.
+- OS- and hardware-independent The Dominion KX II can be used to manage servers running many popular OS, including Intel®, SunTM, PowerPC running Windows, Linux®, SolarisTM, etc. - State-Independent/Agentless The Dominion KX II does not require the managed server's operating system to be up and running, nor does it require any special software to be installed on the managed server. - Out-of-Band Even if the managed server's own network connection is unavailable, it can still be managed through the Dominion KX II. - BIOS-Level Access Even if the server is hung at boot up, requires booting to safe mode or requires system BIOS parameters to be altered, the Dominion KX II still works flawlessly to enable these configurations to be made.